Zayadina: Rebellions

-The rebellions by Zahir's sons were nearly always backed by the governor of Damascus, Uthman Pasha, who sought to sustain the internal dissent to weaken Zahir.
+The rebellions by Daher's sons were nearly always backed by the governor of Damascus, Uthman Pasha, who sought to sustain the internal dissent to weaken Daher.
 The latter lodged complaints to the imperial government about Uthman Pasha's support for his rebellious sons at least once in 1765.
-Zahir received the support of the governor of Sidon, Muhammad Pasha al-Azm, an opponent of Uthman Pasha who sought to restore the Azms to office in Damascus.
-While Sidon's support had no practical military value, the support of Zahir's nominal superior provided him with official legitimacy amid his family's insurrections.
+Daher received the support of the governor of Sidon, Muhammad Pasha al-Azm, an opponent of Uthman Pasha who sought to restore the Azms to office in Damascus.
+While Sidon's support had no practical military value, the support of Daher's nominal superior provided him with official legitimacy amid his family's insurrections.
+The rebellions of the 1760s also often drew in rival factions among the Metawalis and the Shihab-led Druze of Mount Lebanon.